onOfficeGmbH/sdk/README.md

 the request to the API via `onOfficeSDK::sendRequests`.

-### Repsonse
+### Response

-Use the method `onOfficeSDK::getResponseArray` to fetch the data for the response data.
+Use the method `onOfficeSDK::getResponseArray` to fetch the response data for a request.
 To identify the response of the request use the value returned by `onOfficeSDK::callGeneric`.
 ```php
 var_export($pSDK->getResponseArray($handleReadEstate));